-Competency A test to assess whether a student has certain competencies.
+A test to assess whether a student has certain competencies. examination referred to as a component test.

-examination

-Component test If an interim examination consists of several tests, each of those tests is referred to as a component test.

-for the development, implementation, assessment and improvement of a minor on passing the interim examination of a unit of study.
+If an interim examination consists of several tests, each of those tests is for the development, implementation, assessment and improvement of a minor on passing the interim examination of a unit of study.
 The international term for credits is ECTS credits (EC's).